sathya-prakash-006/assignment--1/README.md

 }

-- If email and password not coorect then response : "username or password in incorrect"
+- If email and password not corect then response : "username or password in incorrect"